PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 $ npm start
 ```

-If we now point a browser to `http://localhost:3000` we should see a page rendered by our application as in figure 7.2 below:
+If we now point a browser to `http://localhost:3000` we should see a page rendered by our application as in the figure below:

 ![image](./images/fig3.2.png)

-**Figure 7.2 Express application**

 Now that we have our web application skeleton its time to wire it up to our microservice.
 Let's begin by creating a route and a front end to interact with our service.
 Firstly the route, using your favorite editor create a file `add.js` in the directory `webapp/routes` and add the following code: